JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 ]
 ```

-When you see a route in a VPC route table, provenance traces it back to which policy primitive caused it.
-This is the link between compiled output and source program.
-It answers "why does this route exist?" and "which policy rule authorized this path?"
+When you see a route in a VPC route table, provenance answers "why does this route exist?" by tracing it back to which policy primitive authorized it.

 ## Segment Report

+Symbol table dump.
 Per-VPC view of segment membership and reachability.
 A pivot of the reachability matrix from pair-oriented to VPC-oriented.

 ```json
 {